SalieriC/SWADE-Spices-Flavours/documentation/plans.md

 # Code Base
 - Probably best to use the js of the official sheet to make the Spicy Sheet more resilient to changes in the SWADE System.
 - Create a complete new HTML and CSS for the Spicy Sheet.
-The official sheets CSS and probably HTML are copyright protected and not compatible with Spices & Flavours ambitions.
+PEG only allows for small modifications on the Official Sheet.

 # Look & Feel
 ## Header